maneesha14w/ecommerce_frontend/packages/fake_store_repository/README.md

 - It is a wrapper around our data provider (fake_store_api)
 - It can interact with multiple data providers and perform transformations on the data before handing the result to the business logic layer.
-- Since we don't need any transformations I left this as an empty package.